When Can You Start Pumping Breastmilk If You’re Pregnant?

 When Can You Start Pumping Breastmilk If You’re Pregnant-Â Conclusion

 Pumping while pregnant is a great way to relieve breast engorgement and keep your supply up.
-It’s important that you start pumping as soon as possible and continue until your baby starts breastfeeding.
-After that point, you can stop pumping and focus on feeding your baby with breast milk or formula from bottles instead.
+You must start pumping as soon as possible and continue until your baby starts breastfeeding.